jliocsar/elizabeth/readme.md

 - [ ] Integrate [`fly.io`](https://fly.io/)
 - [ ] Check how Turso can be used with `fly.io` to deploy everything to the edge 🚀
-- [ ] Add some sort of compression like gzip or Brotli
+- [ ] Any way to remove unused JS?
-- [ ] Add proper indexes and whatever
+- [ ] Add local fonts for compression

 ---